-To date, we have provided more than 6,000 FREE spay/neuter surgeries throughout Southern California.
-We have rescued, rehabilitated, and re-homed more than 2,000 cats and dogs.
-And we will always stay true to our driving mission which is to FIX animal homelessness at its source.
+Since our inception, we have provided over 6,000 FREE spay/neuter surgeries throughout Southern California and have rescued, rehabilitated, and re-homed more than 2,500 cats and dogs.
+Our enduring mission is to address the root causes of animal homelessness and work tirelessly towards eradicating it.

-Please join us in bringing about a day when every cat and dog born has a nurturing, responsible, and lifelong home – a day when animal overpopulation is nonexistent.
+We invite you to join us in our endeavor to envision a day when every cat and dog born has a loving, responsible, and lifelong home—a day when animal overpopulation is a thing of the past.

 For the Animals,